 To become a tutor, undergraduate students must enroll in English 4230: Writing Center Theory, Research and Practice, a 4-credit course that involves 15 hours of shadowing experienced tutors; the course is offered every spring.
 Ideally, students take the course in their sophomore (or even their first) year in order to allow them several semesters on staff.
 We also happily welcome juniors.

 If you know of a student you believe has the communication and interpersonal skills to become a writing center tutor, please encourage them to check out the Join Our Staff link on our web page.
-If you share the student's name with us (using the form below), we will contact the student about our upcoming information sessions.
+If you share the student's name with us via email, we will contact the student about our upcoming information sessions.
 If you have any questions, don't hesitate to contact the Director, Dr. Rebecca Nowacek.
 Thanks for your help in recruiting a strong staff of peer tutors.